arduino-libraries/Arduino_PowerManagement/docs/README.md

 | D7          | P402    | IRQ4 |

 > [!IMPORTANT]
-> Not all IRQs are created equal, the number of the IRQ represents it's priority.
+> Not all IRQs are created equal, the number of the IRQ represents its priority.
 (IRQ0 being the highest priority and IRQ15 the lowest).
 Be careful when selecting your IRQ pin to make sure the board behaves as expected.

 ##### RTC Alarm
 This feature is particularly useful when you want to set the board to wake up at specific times.
 You can use this in conjunction with the [RTC library]().